-- 5% (by volume) industrial detergent (Conquest or Quatsan) in water (preferably fresh) for 14 hours (Lewis & Dimas 2007) - chlorine at a concentration of 24 mg/L for 90 hours (Bax et al. 2002) - copper sulphate solution at a concentration of 1 mg/L for 38 hours (Bax et al. 2002).
+- 5% (by volume) industrial detergent (Conquest or Quatsan) in water (preferably fresh) for 14 hours (Lewis & Dimas 2007) - chlorine at a concentration of 24 mg/L for 90 hours (Bax et al. 2002) - hot water 60 °C for 1 hour (Growcott et al. 2016) - copper sulphate solution at a concentration of 1 mg/L for 38 hours (Bax et al. 2002).

-The Operations Director may approve other treatments.
-Alternative treatments (such as use of hot water maintained at 60 °C throughout the internal systems for a minimum of 30 minutes) may be acceptable only if it can be guaranteed that the required temperatures are met throughout the system for the required time (Gunthorpe et al. 2001).
+The Incident Manager may approve other treatments.
 The marine descaler, Rydlyme, dissolves biofouling and is non-toxic and biodegradable.
 There is a linear relationship between the level of fouling and the volume of Rydlyme required to digest fouling (Lewis & Dimas 2007).
 Rydlyme technical application information recommends a 1 to 1 ratio of Rydlyme to water to be circulated in a closed system for at least four hours, and a freshwater flush of build-up to remove excessive scale (Rydlyme Marine 2004).
 At this concentration, 14 hours is the recommended application time to dissolve significant mussel growth (Lewis & Dimas 2007).